 In addition to food, the Community Pantry receives funds from various grants and agencies.
 When funds are available we are able to provide emergency shelter and rent assistance, as well as assistance for electricity, gas and water utility bills by appointment only.
 For more information and requirements please visit our office.

-Emergency Food Assistance: Qualified residents can receive a 3-day supply of food for each member of the residence.
+Emergency Food Assistance: Qualified residents can receive up to a 3-day supply of food for each member of the residence.
 Included in the package are canned and packaged staple foods, as well as fresh meats, vegetables and bakery items when available.

 Emergency Shelter: Rental Assistance (1 month) or Motel Assistance (Up to 30 days) when qualified and when funds are available.